ClusterHQ/flocker/docs/releasenotes/index.rst

 v1.13.0
 -------

-* The control service now uses a diffing algorithm when exchanging configuration changes and state changes with convergence agents.
+* The control service now uses a diff algorithm to exchange configuration changes and state changes with convergence agents.
   This significantly reduces the CPU and network bandwidth whilst converging on configuration changes.
 * The dataset agent now has backend support for :ref:`Pure Storage <pure-storage-backend>`.
 * The dataset agent now has backend support for :ref:`CoprHD <coprhd-backend>`.